-The Annual General Meeting 2022 re-elected James Provoost Smith Jr. as Deputy Board Member, in accordance with the Nomination Committee's proposal.
+The Annual General Meeting 2021 re-elected James Provoost Smith Jr. as Deputy Board Member, in accordance with the Nomination Committee's proposal.
 The Nomination Committee considered that the Board composition with 4 ordinary board members and 1 deputy board member was appropriate for the Company's operations and phase of development.
-However, upon the resignation of Mr. Smith in October 2022, no new Deputy Board Member was appointed to fill in the vacancy.
-As a result, the Company currently does not have any deputies for directors elected by the shareholders' meeting, and thus complies with the Code rule 4.2.

-• Coderule 9.2 provides that, except for the Chairman of the Board who may chair the Remuneration Committee, the other members of the Committee elected by the shareholders meeting are to be independent of the Company and its executive management.
+• Code rule 9.2 provides that, except for the Chairman of the Board who may chair the Remuneration Committee, the other members of the Committee elected by the shareholders meeting are to be independent of the Company and its executive management.

-The Board member Mr. Preston Haskell, who is not independent in relation to the Company and executive management in accordance with the criteria set out in the Code rule 4.4, was a member of the Remuneration Committee in 2022.
-Mr. Haskell's involvement in the Remuneration Committee is considered to be in the best interests of all shareholders of the Company for the following reasons.
+The Board member Mr. Preston Haskell, who is not independent in relation to the Company and executive management in accordance with the criteria set out in Code rule 4.4, was a member of the Remuneration Committee in 2021.
+Mr. Haskell's involvement in the Remuneration Committee is considered to be in the best interests of all of the shareholders of the Company for the following reasons.
 Mr. Haskell is, himself, the largest owner in the Company, indirectly owning, through companies, 52.21% of the shares, and, furthermore, he has significant knowledge and experience of executive remuneration issues.
 Mr. Haskell is not a member of the executive management of the Company.